 How to Find Your AC or Heat Pump’s Ideal Breaker and Wire Size

 So far, we’ve discussed the general breaker and wire sizes that you should use for different air conditioners and heat pump units.
 But what about your specific unit and situation?
-Luckily, you can find this out pretty quickly with all of the above information and by looking at a label on your compressor unit.
+Luckily, you can find this out quickly with all of the above information and by looking at a label on your compressor unit.

 For example, suppose that a unit’s minimum ampacity is 42 amps and its maximum is 60 amps.
 In this case, you should use a 50 amp breaker because it is the next step above the minimum ampacity but still below the maximum ampacity.
 Use 6-gauge aluminum wire or 8-gauge copper wire.